stamtsili/Diploma-In-IT-November_2022/README.md

-# Diploma-In-IT-October_2022
+# Diploma-In-IT-November_2022
-Diploma In IT material for the October 2022 department
+Diploma In IT material for the November 2022 department